 No, of course not, and what's worse?
 If you continue to sacrifice your time and your energy by losing yourself in your work, that will actually hurt your performance.
 Not to mention, your personal life.

 So what actually makes you a great teacher?
 How do you get to be a good teacher without staying late every day?
 You need a system that makes the best use of your time while also protecting it, but sometimes those systems and routines take a long time to figure out and they're not always easy to figure out and you and me both know that as teachers, we don't have a lot of time to be figuring all of this stuff out.

 What if I told you that there is a way you could spend less time on figuring out these systems and routines and more time on the bits and pieces and parts of teaching that you really love and still have time to go home at the end of the day and completely switch off from work?

 No, it's not too good to be true.
 It is entirely possible.
 That's why I created a method to help busy elementary school teachers just like you be more prepared and effective so that you can leave your school stuff at school.

-The Easy Organization Method is the number one way to leave school at three o'clock every day.
 So, do you want to continue sacrificing your happiness in order to be a good teacher who has to continue to miss your favorite workout class and nail appointment or even time with your spouse?